akashkriplani/books/README.md

-# Getting Started with Create React App
+# Getting Started with Books App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a silly starter React application that performs CRUD operation based on the list.

 ## Available Scripts